-Training doesn’t make you any better as a cyclist.
-Only when you give your body time to recover from training, you make progress.
-And when you administer the next training stimulus at the right moment, you really start making progress.
-Even after a relatively short season, sometimes you don’t feel like training anymore and you’d rather lie on the couch in the evening than jump on your bike.
+Training alone doesn’t make you a better cyclist.
+You only make progress when you give your body time to recover from training.
+And when you administer the next training stimulus at the right moment, you really start going places.
+Even after a relatively short season, sometimes you don’t feel like training anymore and you’d rather lie on the couch than jump on your bike.
 Of course, it’s always good to be mentally refreshed and feel like training again.
 However, a nasty consequence is that your condition will disappear like snow in the sun.
 The question is how quickly this stamina disappears and how long can you rest without starting from scratch again?

 After a week of inactivity, the first signs of decline appear.
 The first three to six days, however, nothing is wrong yet.
 That’s good news for the riders who already get nervous when they ‘have to’ go away for a weekend and can’t train.
 It also means you can give yourself time to recover after a fall or a severe cold.